 1. Use Your Banks Online Shopping Portal

 A good rule of thumb is to never go directly to a retailer’s website when shopping online.
 There are plenty of cash back websites that give you an incentive to shop at certain stores.
 Among those cash back sites are the ones offered through your bank or credit card company, and most banks and credit card companies have an online shopping portal to facilitate your savings.
-Two popular ones include Wells Fargo Earn More Mall (for those that carry a Wells Fargo Platinum Visa Credit Card) and Citi Bonus Cash Center (for those that carry a Citi card such as the Citi Double Cash Card).
+Two popular ones include Wells Fargo Earn More Mall (for those that carry a Wells Fargo Platinum card) and Citi Bonus Cash Center (for those that carry a Citi card such as the Citi® Double Cash Card - 18 month BT offer).